eHtmlu/advanced-settings/readme.txt

 == Changelog ==

+= 2.7.0 - 2025-03-10 =
+* Added support for SVG favicons in "Automatically add a FavIcon" setting
+* Fixed a few issues
+* Several code optimizations
+* Add tracking consent modal and tracking itself

 = 2.6.0 - 2025-02-27 =
 * Changed navigation from multiple menu items to a single menu item with tab navigation